minomy13/nerdfetch-rs/README.md

 ### Package manager

 - **AUR.** `yay -S nerdfetch-rs`
-- **Homebrew.** Coming soon.
+- **Homebrew.** We have to get a lot more popular to make this possible.
+Please use *crates.io* in the meantime.
 - **NIX.** Coming soon.
-- **Cargo / build from source.** For installation with Cargo (especially if you're on a Debian or Red Hat based system) use `cargo install --git https://github.com/minomy13/nerdfetch-rs`.
-Of course, you have to have a Rust toolchain up and running.
+- **crates.io.** `cargo install nerdfetch-rs`.
+Rust toolchain required.
+(Debian, Red Hat, macOS, etc.)
+- **Build from source.** Clone this repository and run `cargo build --release`.
+You'll find your binary in the `target/release` directory.
+Rust toolchain required.